Rickasaurus/Barb/README.markdown

 #### Set Operator Semantics ####

 Any instance can be thought of as a one element set except for null, which indicates an empty set.
-Any IEnumerable will be considered at set containing the number of unique elements within it.
+Any IEnumerable will be considered a set containing the number of unique elements within it.

 #### Nullity Semantics ####